lucatume/wp-browser/docs/extensions.md

 ### Symlinker

-The `tad\WPBrowser\Extension\Symlinker` extension provides an automation to have the Codeception root directory symbolically linked in a WordPress local installation.
+The `lucatume\WPBrowser\Extension\Symlinker` extension provides an automation to have the Codeception root directory symbolically linked in a WordPress local installation.

 Since version `3.9` WordPress supports this feature (with some [precautions](https://make.wordpress.org/core/2014/04/14/symlinked-plugins-in-wordpress-3-9/https://make.wordpress.org/core/2014/04/14/symlinked-plugins-in-wordpress-3-9/)) and the extension takes charge of: